StevenWInfo/haskell-soda/README.md

 ##Introduction
 This library provides Haskell bindings for the Socrata Open Data API (SODA).

 *Disclaimer: This is not an official library from Socrata.
-There aren't currently any official Haskell bindings for SODA (or any other unofficial ones that I'm aware of), but if you want to use some official bindings for some other programming languages, you can find them at the SODA documentation page for [Libraries & SDKs](https://dev.socrata.com/libraries/).*
+There currently aren't any official Haskell bindings for SODA (or any other unofficial ones that I'm aware of), but if you want to use the official bindings for another programming language, you can find a list of them at the SODA documentation page for [Libraries & SDKs](https://dev.socrata.com/libraries/).*

 The main benefit to using this library, besides being able to make calls to SODA natively in Haskell, is that it gives strong compile-time guarantees that your query is both syntactically and semantically correct, which makes this library unique among the other language bindings for SODA.
 The structure of the functions assures that syntactic rules, like balanced parenthesis and SODA functions having the right amount of input parameters, are never violated.
 It also gives semantic guarantees because all of the SoQL query [datatypes](https://dev.socrata.com/docs/datatypes/#,) have been encoded into the types that this library uses, and are used with all values, columns, and SODA functions.
 This will prevent things like `$where=location = 3 + 'Foo'` from ever being constructed without even having to deal with runtime exception handling.